MartinSeeler/MartinSeeler.github.io/_posts/2016-06-01-developing-efficient-bianry-file-protocol-with-scodec-and-akka-streams.md

 Looking at the output, we can see that one tick is encoded with 232 bits.
 For our 1 million tick file, we can estimate a `232 * 1000000 / 8 / 1024 / 1024 = 27,65` MB file as a result.
-We will use this number as our base line and see, how much we can improve this number.
+We will use this number as our baseline and see, how much we can improve this number.

 ## Implementing our first codec